 As noted above, with the rise of the "go-shop" has come an increasing focus on creative approaches to dealing with break-up fees to potentially enhance the post-signing auction process.
-While historically an occasional deal would have had a two-tier break-up fee where the fee is less during the earlier period after signing, Delcor's acquisition of National Gypsum, L-3's 2004 acquisition of Titan (2% in the first 30 days and 3% thereafter) and Pfizer's acquisition of Wyeth (2.2% for first 30 days and up to 4% thereafter)49 are noteworthy examples of how many transactions that incorporate a "go-shop" also split the break-up fee to have a smaller fee (often by as much as 40-50%) during the "go-shop" period.
+While historically an oOccasionally. deals would have had a two-tier break-up fee where the fee is less during the earlier period after signing, Deleor's acquisition of National Gypsum, L 3's 2004 -L-3's 2005 acquisition of Titan (2% in the first 30 days and 3% thereafter) and Pfizer's acquisition of Wyeth (2.2% for first 30 days and up to 4% thereafter)4945 are noteworthyprominent examples of how many.
+A more common two-tier break-up fee approach is found in transactions that incorporateing a "go-shop," also split the break up fee to have like Delcor Inc.'s acquisition of National Gypsum Company, with a smaller break-up fee (often by as much as 40-50%) applicable during the "go-shop" period.
 In HCA, for example, the fee was \$300 million inside the "go-shop" period and \$500 million thereafter.
 In TXU, the fee was \$375 million inside the period and \$1 billion thereafter.
-In Diedrich's original merger agreement with strategic acquirer Peet's, the fee was \$6.4 million inside the period and \$8.5 million thereafter.
+In Diedrich's 's original merger agreement with strategic acquirer Peet's, the fee was \$6.4 million inside the period and \$8.5 million thereafter.
 In Laureate, there was a 2 to 1 ratio, and, in Kerzner, there was actually a 3 to 1 ratio.
 In Freescale, the ratio was 2 to 1, but the applicable lower fee period was only for the first 10 days of the "go-shop" window.
-In Catalina, the fee was a modest \$8.4 million inside the 45-day "go-shop" period (0.5%) and 50.6 million (3%) thereafter.50 In CKE Restaurants, the fee was \$9.3 million (1.5%) inside a 40-day "go-shop" period (which could be extended an additional 20 days for competing proposals received during such period) and \$15.5 million (2.5%) thereafter.
-In Dynamex, the fee was \$4.2 million (2%) for deals with an "excluded party" that had made a takeover proposal "reasonably likely to result in a 'superior proposal'" during a 40-day "go-shop" period and \$6.3 million (3%) for transactions with parties other than an "excluded party."
-51 In Versant, the fee was doubled for superior proposals received
+In Catalina, the fee was a modest \$8.4 million inside the 45-day "go-shop" period (0.5%) and 50.6 million (3%) thereafter.
+5046_In CKE Restaurants, the fee was \$9.3 million (1.5%) inside a 40-day "go-shop" period (which could be extended an additional 20 days for competing proposals received during such period) and \$15.5 million (2.5%) thereafter.
+In Dynamex, the fee was \$4.2 million (2%) for deals with an "excluded party" that had made a takeover proposal "reasonably likely to result in a 'superior proposal" during a 40-day "go-shop" period and \$6.3 million (3%) for transactions with parties other than an "excluded party."5147In Versant, the fee was

-49 Another example of this two-tier concept in a non "go-shop" (and ultimately unsuccessful) deal- jump transaction appeared in Energy Transfer Equity's acquisition of Southern Union Company, where a fee of 2.2% was payable in the first 40 days following signing and a 3.2% fee applied thereafter.
+Another example of this two-tier concept in a non "go-shop" (and ultimately unsuccessful) deal-jump transaction appeared in Energy Transfer Equity's acquisition of Southern Union Company, where a fee of 2.2% was payable in the first 40 days following signing and a 3.2% fee applied thereafter.

-50 Catalina's "go-shop" was further crafted to encourage competing bids as buyout firm ValueAct agreed to vote its 15.6% stake in favor of any higher bids.
+Catalina's "go-shop" was further crafted to encourage competing bids as buyout firm ValueAct agreed to vote its 15.6% stake in favor of any higher bids.
 It is also interesting to note that Hellman & Friedman's topping bid was only \$0.40 per share above ValueAct's \$32.10 per share agreed-to deal.